Essay: Mohamed Elshahed

-Indeed, in the past few weeks Tahrir has became a truly public square.
+Indeed, in the past few weeks Tahrir has become a truly public square.
 Before it was merely a big and busy traffic circle — and again, its limitations were the result of political design, of policies that not only discouraged but also prohibited public assembly.
 Under emergency law — established from the moment Mubarak took office in 1981 and yet to be lifted — a gathering of even a few adults in a public square would constitute cause for arrest.
 Like all autocracies, the Mubarak government understood the power of a true public square, of a place where citizens meet, mingle, promenade, gather, protest, perform and share ideas; it understood that a true midan

 — Arabic for public square — is a physical manifestation of democracy.
 A truly public Midan al-Tahrir would have been feared as a threat to regime security, and so over the years the state deployed the physical design of urban space as one of its chief means of discouraging democracy.
 Top: Feb.
 8, 2011, one of the collective art works created by citizens, depicting the ancient Egyptian gods of life and death, and commemorating those who died during the uprising in Tahrir.
 Bottom: Feb.
 8, 2011, protestors carrying posters showing men and women killed by state security.